 But we buy all of what we are exposed to by family, culture, religion, social groups, school, professions, socioeconomic experiences, and so on and so on.

 The challenge is, remembering who we really are.
 There can be a great deal of lie and Self-limitation to see through, let go of, to take your attention away from what is true for you.
 At first the conditioning is very strong.
 We have developed powerful habits of Self-limitation, which shows up in your brain as a powerful set of neural chemicals that reinforce the patterns.

-With ongoing practice of disrupting the unconsciousness by observing, learning how your innate signals communicate with you, learning how symptoms are truth in you attempting to get your attention to self-correct, new patterns of Self-awareness and observation skills develop and can become your new default.
+With ongoing practice of disrupting the conditioning, learning how your innate signals communicate with you, learning how symptoms are truth in you attempting to get your attention to self-correct, new patterns of Self-awareness and observation skills develop and can become your new default.

 The truth in you will never leave you alone.
 The symptoms you experience are you telling you something needs to be addressed.
 Medicating them mostly leads to needing more medication to shut them up.
 They are warnings that can guide you to be more in alignment with who you really are.
 What if you listen to your signals and cultivate a curiosity about what they are trying to convey.
 Eventually you will learn your own language and be able to trust your guidance.

 Self-awareness.
 To develop good observational strategies.
 To learn your innate truth and live by it.